-The most difficult part of this class is understanding and comprehending the material.
+The most difficult part of this class is taking in a large quantity of information and being able to synthesize and apply that information to questions.
 The key to succeeding in this course is to have a solid understanding of the learning objectives and how they can be applied!
 To help with this, I have linked my resources for this course including review videos, my slides, notes, and practice exams (with annotations).

 Practice Exams (Annotated)